 Can't make it?
 Visit Tictail's website!

-From its cult-status bags to Instagram-worthy footwear, Mansur Gavriel is known for its pleasing aesthetic.
+From its cult-status bags to its Instagram-worthy footwear, Mansur Gavriel is known for its pleasing aesthetic.
 Despite its start as an online shop, the brand recently graced our presence with an IRL pop-up shop in SoHo.
-Stop by before it's gone, and make sure to bring your camera.
+Stop by before it's gone and make sure to bring your camera.

 Where: 134 Wooster St.

 Available in size 42.